Gluten-Free Millet Bread

 COOL thoroughly before storing.

-*Note: At this point your dough is ready for anything!
+*Note: Your dough can be used for almost anything!
 If you don’t want a plain loaf of bread your options are endless.
-You can flatten it onto a cookie sheet with your hands into a pizza crust and poke it with a fork before letting it rise to desired thickness.
+You can flatten it onto a cookie sheet with your hands into a pizza crust and poke it with a fork before letting it rise to desired thickness (It makes a very thick pizza crust).
 You can flatten the dough on a floured counter top, spread with your favorite filling, and roll up into sweet rolls.
 You can simply knead some minced garlic-olive oil-herb-mixture and a bit more flour into the dough, oil a cast-iron skillet and form into dinner rolls.
-Use your creativity--the ideas are endless!
+Use your creativity–the ideas are endless!
 Don’t worry, I’ll be posting some of those ideas as future recipes if you want more detailed instructions. 🙂